PINetDalhousie/streamline/use-cases/app-testing/sentiment-analysis/flink-sentiment-analysis/README.md

 # Sentiment analysis

 In this application, we use python's specialized NLP library 'Textblob' to analyse the subjectivity and objectivity of those tweets.
 We first connect to Twitter using developer API and store tweets on a specific topic.
 As part of the pre-processing, we clean the unnecessary details (e.g., links, usernames, hashtags, re-tweets).
-Data is ingested to Kafka topic and then to the Spark Structured Streaming(SS) dataframe for real-time analysis.
-Using user-defined functions in Apache Spark, we imply text classification rules on received data and finally get a score of subjectivity and polarity.
+Data is ingested to Kafka topic and then to Flink for real-time analysis.
+We imply text classification rules on received data and finally get a score of subjectivity and polarity.
 Subjectivity will be in the floating range of [0.0,1.0] where 0.0 denotes as very subjective and 1.0 denotes very objective.
 Polarity varies within [0.0,-1.0].

 ### Textblob
 This is a python library supports various operation for Natural language processing (NLP) - parts-of-speech tagging, sentiment analysis, parsing, classification, noun phrase extraction etc. It is built over two python modules – pattern and NLTK.
 For sentiment analysis, it uses pattern library mainly.
 For a given text, it matches each word of that text with a dictionary of adjectives and their manual-tagged values and computes average polarity and subjectivity.